Henonicks/Henifig/README.md

 Otherwise omittable.#]
 ```

 The indentation was added to "prettify" the pseudo config file.
+It's recommended to use spaces instead of
+tabs, although both are allowed.
 It doesn't matter where and how many spaces there are unless they're used as values/keys.
 For example, in the snippet: